 John and Charles Floyd purchased Little Cumberland Island from the heirs of General Nathaniel Greene for the sum of $1,000 on May 25, 1808.
 On August 24, 1837, John Floyd sold six acres on the northern end of Little Cumberland Island to the federal government for $500.

-Joseph Hastings of Boston was contracted to build Little Cumberland's sixty-one-foot, brick tower and keeper's dwelling.
-The lantern room was filled with fifteen lamps and sixteen-inch reflectors generating a fixed light, which distinguished it from the older tower to the south that had a revolving light.
+Joseph Hastings of Boston was contracted to build Little Cumberland’s sixty-one-foot, brick tower and keeper’s dwelling.
+The lantern room atop the tower was filled with fifteen lamps and sixteen-inch reflectors generating a fixed light, which distinguished it from the older tower to the south that had a revolving light.
 The light commenced operation on June 26, 1838.

 The tower’s first keeper was David Thompson who held the position for eleven years while earning $400 annually.
 William F. Kelley took over in 1849, and not long thereafter someone entered the tower during the night with “false keys” and turned the cocks in the oil butts, allowing the oil to run out on the brick floor.
 Keeper Kelley was able to recover forty-seven gallons of the oil.